-Since charter clarification in 1975 limited the Commission on Occupational Education Institutions to nondegree-granting institutions, the college immediately began the transition to the SACS Commission on Colleges.
+Since charter clarification in 1975 limited the Commission on Occupational Education Institutions to nondegree-granting institutions, the college immediately began the transition to the Southern Association of Colleges and Schools Commission on Colleges (SACS/COC).
 After CCAF underwent a rigorous self-study and met accreditation standards, the Commission on Colleges accredited the college on 12 December 1980 to award the associate degree.